NoctemCat/BottomPanelShortcuts/README.md

 # Bottom Panel Shortcuts

-Plugin for Godot 4.
-Provides configurable shortcuts for toggling bottom panel and for toggling any bottom window.
-Toggling for bottom windows works based on position and current visibility of their buttons.
+Plugin for Godot 4.2.
+Provides configurable shortcuts for bottom panels.
+Includes last opened bottom window and positional shortcuts that depends on currently visible buttons to bottom panels.

+If you are on higher version (> 4.2) Godot added `Toggle Last Opened Bottom Panel` shortcut that is doing the same thing as this plugin, except positional shortcuts.
+You are still free to use this plugin if you like positional shortcuts (Alt + 1,...
+Alt + 9).

 It supports toggle for any bottom window, even the ones that were added through plugins.